Zerohazard8x/2lazy4gist/AI.md

 **_Programming: Rewriting code_**

 ```
-Please try to rewrite the following code, fixing all errors and reducing file size.
-If you want, you can rewrite comments, but not outright delete them.
+Please devise a strategy to rewrite the following code, in accordance with the guidelines below said code.
+You can also respond as many times as you want without my input.

+---CODE START---

+---CODE END---

+Do's
+1. Try to fix all errors
+2. Reduce file size

+Don'ts
+1. Don't sacrifice performance
+2. Don't delete comments, rewrite them instead
 ```

 ---